Here’s 21 ways you can improve your website design.

 You match things together: Colours, fonts, heading sizes, buttons, spacing, and other design elements.

-Once again, consider something like Zyro, which offers cheap and fast templates that you can populate with your own information.
+Once again, consider using a website builder, which offers cheap and fast templates that you can populate with your own information.

 1. How do I create a professional personal website?